-Students must complete a minimum of 14 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a ‘C’ or better.
+Students must complete a minimum of 14 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade of ‘C’ or better.
 One course must be completed at Southwestern before the Career Pathway Certificate of Completion: Health Care Career Core is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

 Students are required to take the following courses prior to the program course, depending on a students' college placement information.
 See advisor for details:

 |CIS90||Computer Basics (or demonstrate proficiency)||2|

 |AH100||Introduction to Health Care Careers||2|

 |HIM110||Health Information Technology||5|

 Program Student Learning Outcomes

 Upon successful completion of this program, the student will be able to:

 - Provide patient-centered care: Identify, respect, and care about patients' differences, values, preferences, and expressed needs; coordinate care, listen to, clearly inform, communicate with, and educate patients; share decision-making and management; and continuously advocate disease prevention, wellness, and promotion of healthy lifestyles.